 On stage there are six (in the last section two) female dancers who move in all possible configurations, beginning from a magmatic, viscous mass rolling under the neon bulbs, passing by a duet and trio, arriving at a trituration into singular characters.
 The four sections are known as «Magma», «Primeval Ooze», «Communication», and «Fear».

 Four main aspects define the choreography: 1. the source, the elementary force and impulse, signified by the magma.
 2. materialization – matter – coming from the etymological root of mater (mother).
 3. possibilities of form. form can refer to gestalt, structure or performance.
 4. options of connectivity, that is reference to the entire cycle into which everything is embedded.

-The usage of interactivity due to the processing of the video tracking data is twofold: Since the choreography and the music were developed in situ in a four week workshop, the motion of the dancers is stored along with the rehearsals to reproduce it in the studio and to develop realtime sound control.
+The usage of interactivity due to the processing of the video tracking data is twofold: Since the choreography and the music were developed in situ, the motion trajectories of the dancers are stored as OSC data along with rehearsal video recordings to reproduce the situation in the studio, and to develop realtime sound control.
 In the final piece, the interactivity connects to certain aspects of the music: In the first section, the “motion energy” of the rolling bodies distorts and modulates a layer of sound.
 In the second section, the bodies trigger elementary phrases of rolling stones and finally control the granulation of rocks.
-In the last section, again the motion energy is coupled with a kind of distortion, but also exerts influence on the spatial orientation of some sounds.
+In the last section, again the motion energy is coupled with a kind of distortion, but it also exerts influence on the spatial orientation of some sounds.

 Phonolithikum - Magma (stereo mix, use headphones)